 A few years ago, researchers in Amsterdam reported that heavy coffee drinkers are half as likely to develop diabetes as people who consume two cups or less a day.
 These findings set off a major controversy and motivated other researcher groups all over the world to try to replicate or refute these findings.

 Since this time, several other research institutes have completed and published data that strongly suggested regular coffee consumption can actually promote health by maintaining healthy insulin metabolism.

 The information about coffee and caffeine providing an important health benefit is a revelation.
 Coffee and caffeine have always been linked to negative health connotations such as increase blood pressure, cardiovascular disease, and stroke.
 However, none of these assumptions are supported directly by research studies.

 How much coffee do you need to consume to ensure a beneficial effect?

 This is where things get a little confusing.
-For example, the Dutch scientists showed heavy coffee drinking (8 or more cups per day) improved insulin metabolism, where as another large study by scientists at Harvard concluded that four to six cups a day should do the trick.
+For example, the Dutch scientists showed heavy coffee drinking (8 or more cups per day) improved insulin metabolism, whereas another large study by scientists at Harvard concluded that four to six cups a day should do the trick.
 That is, significantly improve insulin metabolism and reduce the risk of type-2 diabetes.
 However, the study highlighted at the start of this article failed to find an association with a particular amount, but the average amount of coffee drank by the (coffee-consuming) participants was 2.8 cups per day.

-Based on the all of this information, it appears as though drinking four or more cups of coffee a day is the closest we can get to a research-based recommendation.
+Based on all of this information, it appears as though drinking four or more cups of coffee a day is the closest we can get to a research-based recommendation.
 This amount is most likely to lower the risk of type 2-diabetes and promote healthy insulin function.
 Interestingly, these benefits appear to be largely due to caffeine.
-Decaf coffee only appears to be associated with a modest effect.
+Decaffeinated coffee only appears to be associated with a modest effect.

 How does coffee improve insulin metabolism and fat loss?